 (1) General.
 The Design-Build form of contracting must be specifically authorized for a Public Improvement Contract under the competitive bidding requirements of ORS 279C.335(1) and Rules 137-049-0130, 137-049-0600 to 137-049-0690.
 See also, ORS 279C.400 to 279C.410 for statutory requirements regarding competitive Proposals, and Rule 137-049-0640 regarding competitive Proposals procedures.
+The Design-

-The Design-Build form of contracting Agencies shall use this contracting method only with the assistance of knowledgeable staff or consultants who are experienced in its use.
-In order to use the Design-Build process, the Contracting Agency must be able to reasonably anticipate the following types of benefits: (a) Obtaining, through a Design-Build team, engineering design, plan preparation, value engineering, construction engineering, construction, quality control and required documentation as a fully integrated function with a single point of responsibility;
+Build form of contracting, as defined in Rule 137-049-0610(3), has technical complexities that are not readily apparent.
+Contracting Agencies shall use this contracting method only with the assistance of knowledgeable staff or consultants who are experienced in its use.
+In order to use the Design-Build process, the Contracting Agency must be able to reasonably anticipate the following types of benefits: